 While your instincts may inform you that you need to warm your baby’s room more than other rooms, this should not be the case as there is a recommended temperature range.
 Set your baby’s room temperature to guarantee a comfortable and restful environment.
 According to Lullaby Trust, your baby’s room should be set between 16°C to 20°C. Sounds chilly to you, right?
 The reason why this temperature is recommended is that there have been numerous cases of sudden infant deaths syndrome (SIDS) due to overheating, therefore, you’re better off with your baby’s room being cooler than risk overheating.

 To ensure your baby’s room temperature is right, you should use a room thermometer to establish the real temperature in the room.
 A room thermometer will not cost you much and there also baby cribs that contain their own simple thermometers.
-However, you can purchase a more sophisticated room thermometer that comes with various functions like a nightlight or even color change features allowing you to know if the room temperature is right even when you have switched off the room’s light.
-If you have a baby monitor, chances are that you already have a built in room thermometer and you don’t have to buy a new one.
+However, you can purchase a more sophisticated room thermometer that comes with various functions as a nightlight or even color change features allowing you to know if the room temperature is right even when you have switched off the room’s light.
+If you have a baby monitor, chances are that you already have a built-in room thermometer and you don’t have to buy a new one.
 Check whether your baby monitor is fitted with a room thermometer before heading to the market for one.

 The ideal way of ensuring that your baby remains to warm his or her crib is to customize the central heating system in your house to the recommended temperature range of 16°C and 20°C. To be on the safe side set your house’s heater to about 18°C. If you don’t have a central heating system in your house, set the heater in your baby’s room to 18°C.